WhyDRS/Database/CONTRIBUTING.md

 - Submitting enhancements, bug fixes, or new features for the source code.
 - Improving documentation and guides.

+## Contributing (For Beginners)

+1. You will need to fork the repository by pressing the "Fork" button at the top.
+If you have trouble finding it, press CTRL+F on your keyboard and search "Fork".

+2. Sign into Github or make a new account to access your "fork", which gives you a personal copy of the database repository that you can edit.

+3. Open the `data/Issuers/Main-Database-CSV-Files` folder from your fork, select the letter you wish to contribute to, then press "." on your keyboard to enter VS Code for the Web.

+4. On the left-hand side, click the icon with four squares and search for "Excel Viewer" and Install the extension from MESCIUS.
+This will allow you to edit the CSV file as if you're working in a spreadsheet.

+5. Once the extension is installed, you can right-click on the tab of the previously opened CSV file and select "Reopen Editor With..." and press CSV Editor.

+6. Make the changes to the CSV file that you'd like to submit, then once complete you should see a button on the left with a blue circle and a number inside it.
+Press that icon, write a message and press "Commit & Push" to save changes to your local fork.

+7. Go back to the main page of the fork on your Github and click the "Pull Request" button.
+Make sure to select your branch and the base repository’s `main` branch.

+8. Your submission will be reviewed.
+You may be asked to make some adjustments based on feedback.

+Once approved, your contribution will be merged into the project!

+**Screenshots coming soon**.
+Also in the works: an easier way for contributors to enter their submissions.

 ## Getting Started with GitHub Desktop